Published: March 23, 2017

 “I model a lot of my interactions with kids based on things that I learned at PO,” Page says.
 “I found that the way the instructors created an environment where the learner was in charge of their learning created a lot of fruitful development.
 This process became a methodology for working with kids at The Open School.
 I didn’t get a degree in teaching because I didn’t want to be a teacher; my degree in human development gave me the skills to interact with self-directed learners and generally to work with children without all of the adultism and the adult bias that generally comes into the educational sphere.”

 Page now self-identifies as a “co-traveler” of The Open School students, though he did previously test out the waters of substitute teaching in traditional schools.
-But throughout his experience in the traditional and progressive school systems, he felt that respect for children was often lacking, a core value that he picked up at Pacific Oaks, especially under the mentorship of Dr. Olga Winbush.
+But throughout his experience in the traditional school systems, he felt that respect for children was often lacking, a core value that he picked up at Pacific Oaks, especially under the mentorship of Dr. Olga Winbush.

 “I remember those schools feeling like authoritarian states, and it made me realize how different public schools are today than when I attended them,” he says.
 “After that, I subbed in a progressive school for a couple years and I kept asking myself, ‘What’s so progressive about this?’
 It seemed like progressive just meant that people were nicer but it was still authoritarian at heart.”